Solving morphological analogies: from retrieval to generation: Introduction

-The present paper is organized as follows. \begin{itemize} \item The basic formalism of APs is introduced in \cref{sec:formal-framework} with a more detailed description of morphological APs in \cref{sec:morpho-ap}. \Cref{sec:soa} contains a brief summary of recent approaches in tackling APs with a focus on morphological APs. \item We describe the framework components in \cref{sec:models}, with the embedding models, analogy processing models, and training strategy described respectively in \cref{sec:emb,sec:model-ann,sec:training}. \item In \cref{sec:expe}, we report experimental results of all our analogy solving models.
-The experiments are performed on 16 languages of the Siganalogies~\cite{siganalogies} dataset described in \cref{sec:data,sec:data-split}, including languages not studied in our previous approaches~\cite{detecting:2021:alsaidi,transfer:2021:alsaidi,analogy-overview-extended-preprint:2021:alsaidi,analogy-genmorpho:2022:chan,analogy-retrival:2022:marquer,transfer:2022:marquer}.
-The list of all models used is detailed in \cref{sec:analogy-solving-expe}, and \cref{sec:analogy-solving-expe-results} covers the model performance. \item Then, we provide an overview of the results and conclusions from our previous and current experiments and provide guidelines for future use of the ANNc/ANNr framework in \cref{sec:discussion}.
-Key aspects of the framework are discussed in details, such as the benefit of using ANNc and ANNr over other methods, the data augmentation process and its link with the axiomatic setting, the use of the framework in a multilingual context, as well as several limitations of the approaches used. \item Finally, we conclude on the contributions of the present paper and on the overall framework in \cref{sec:ccl} \end{itemize}
+The paper is organized into two main parts. \begin{itemize} \item In \cref{part:models} we recall the basic background on APs and we introduce the main components of our framework.
+More precisely: \begin{itemize} \item We introduce the basic formalism of APs in \cref{sec:formal-framework} with a more detailed description of morphological APs in \cref{sec:morpho-ap}.
+We also present a brief summary of recent approaches in tackling APs with a focus on morphological APs in \Cref{sec:soa-clf,sec:soa-generation}. \item We describe the framework components in \cref{sec:models}, with the embedding models, analogy processing models, and training strategy described respectively in \cref{sec:emb,sec:model-ann,sec:training}. \end{itemize} \item In \cref{part:expe}, we report experimental results on the morphological tasks considered in this paper, namely, state of the art results on multilanguage analogy detection and solving dealing with morphology.
+Specifically: \begin{itemize} \item We present new experiments performed on 16 languages of the Siganalogies~\cite{siganalogies} dataset described in \cref{sec:data,sec:data-split}, including languages not studied in our previous approaches~\cite{detecting:2021:alsaidi,transfer:2021:alsaidi,analogy-overview-extended-preprint:2021:alsaidi,analogy-genmorpho:2022:chan,analogy-retrival:2022:marquer,transfer:2022:marquer}.
+The list of all models used is detailed in \cref{sec:analogy-solving-expe}, and \cref{sec:analogy-solving-expe-results} covers the model performance. \item We also provide an overview of the results and conclusions from our previous and current experiments and provide guidelines for future use of the {ANNc}~/~{ANNr} framework (Analogy Neural Network for classification~/~for retrieval and generation) in \cref{sec:discussion}.
+Key aspects of the framework are discussed in details, such as the benefit of using ANNc and ANNr over other methods, the data augmentation process and its link with the axiomatic setting, the use of the framework in a multilingual context, as well as several limitations of the approaches used. \end{itemize} \end{itemize} We conclude the paper with an overview on the main contributions together with overall analysis of the framework in \cref{sec:ccl}.